srid/dropbox-docker/README.md

 ```

-At this point, you can access the pelican static site as
+At this point, you can access the [Pelican](http://blog.getpelican.com/) static site as http://IPADDR:8080.
-http://IPADDR:8080.
 The port 8080 can be configured in Makefile.

 ## Experiment log